Identification-robust inference for the LATE with high-dimensional covariates: Introduction

 This paper advances the well-established literature on weak identification by providing procedures for inference and the construction of confidence intervals for the LATE parameters in high-dimensional models.
-To the best of our knowledge, this is the first paper to draw inferences about the high- dimensional LATE model, irrespective of identification strength.
-We develop a high-dimensional conditional test statistic with uniformly correct asymptotic size.
-Furthermore, we provide a practical guideline, complete with a step-by-step algorithm, for drawing inferences and determining confidence intervals for the high-dimensional LATE using machine-learning methods, specifically based on the lasso technique.
+We develop a test statistic with uniformly correct asymptotic size.
+Furthermore, we provide a practical guideline, complete with a step-by-step algorithm, for drawing inferences and determining confidence intervals for the high-dimensional LATE using machine learning methods.